Black Bear Hunting in Alaska

 Bag Limits and Seasons

-Black bears are more plentiful and reproduce at a higher rate than brown bears so black bear seasons are much more liberal.
-In most Interior units, each hunter may take three black bears each regulatory year and there is no closed hunting season.
+Bear populations and bear management strategies vary across our huge and ecologically diverse state.
+Black bears reproduce at a higher rate than brown bears so black bear seasons tend to be more liberal.
+For example, in most Interior units, each hunter may take more than one black bear each regulatory year with no closed hunting season.

 Hunters may not take any bear cubs or sows with cubs.
-For this regulation, a black bear cub is defined as a black bear in its first year of life while a grizzly bear cub is defined as a grizzly in its first or second year of life.
+For this regulation, a black bear cub is defined as a black bear (including cinnamon and blue phase) in its first year of life while a grizzly bear cub is defined as a grizzly in its first or second year of life.

 Salvaging Hide, Skull, and Meat